tiaratc/Artist-Management-Program-in-Music-Festival/README.md

 Real-World Inspiration

-This project is based on my experience managing music festivals, where hundreds of artists perform over several days in different halls.
-The app helps prevent conflicts in the schedule and makes event planning smoother and easier.
+This project is based on my experience managing music festivals, where hundreds of artists perform over several days in lots of different stages.
+The program helps prevent conflicts in the schedule and makes event planning smoother and easier.